filipeborato/LPHPFilter/README.md

 # LPHPFilter
-High-pass and low-pass filter audio plugin made by the Juce framework.
+This is an example of a High-pass and low-pass filter audio plugin made by the Juce framework.